Notice: This page requires JavaScript to function properly.

 toggle bottom row

-It's time to delve into how to store numerous values within a single variable, which can be efficiently done using vectors.
+It's time to explore how to store multiple values within a single variable, which can be efficiently done using vectors.

-In the introductory chapter of this section, we discussed that a vector acts as a local repository for various values.
-It's essential to grasp that a vector must contain data of the same type; this means you cannot mix integers, complex numbers, and logical values in one vector.
+It's essential to understand that a vector must contain data of the same type; this means you cannot mix integers, complex numbers, and logical values in a single vector.

 Creating a vector in R is straightforward: just list all the values separated by commas inside the c() function.
 Here's how you do it: